AMCARA Broadcasting Network

-AMCARA Broadcasting Network is a Philippine television broadcast company.
+AMCARA Broadcasting Network was a Philippine television broadcast company.
 The company is located in Katipunan Avenue, Loyola Heights, Quezon City.
 The company is majority-owned by the heirs of Arcadio M. Carandang, one of the pioneers of Philippine television who worked for ABS-CBN.

 AMCARA owned and operated a number of UHF television stations in the provinces affiliated with ABS-CBN Sports and Action (S+A, formerly Studio 23).
 On January 5, 2022, its former UHF frequencies (channel 23 and 43) were assigned by the National Telecommunications Commission to Aliw Broadcasting Corporation (for channel 23) and Swara Sug Media Corporation (for channel 43).

 History

 1994–1996: Early years

 AMCARA Broadcasting Network, Inc. was incorporated on April 11, 1994.

 DWAC-TV was acquired from Ermita Electronics Corporation in July 1996, which initially owned the frequency of the station that began airing in May 1992 from a densely populated commercial area in Quezon City with a rebroadcast of MTV Asia, then telecasting from the STAR TV platform.
 It was later showing Channel [V] refeeds from 1994 onwards as MTV made the decision to split from STAR and form its own satellite TV portal in Asia.